root-project/root/tree/ntuple/v7/doc/specifications.md

 The order of items corresponds to the cluster IDs as defined by the cluster groups and cluster summaries.

 Every item of the top-most list frame consists of an outer list frame where every item corresponds to a column.
-Every item of the outer list frame consists of an an inner list frame in which the items correspond to the pages of the column in the cluster.
+Every item of the outer list frame consists of a 64bit unsigned integer element offset followed by an inner list frame in which the items correspond to the pages of the column in the cluster.
 The order of the outer items must match the order of the columns as specified in the cluster summary and column groups.
-For a complete cluster (covering all columns), the order is given by the column IDs (small to large).
+For a complete cluster (covering all original columns), the order is given by the column IDs (small to large).

 The order of the inner items must match the order of pages resp. elements.
 Every inner item (that describes a page) has the following structure: